alephtex/Obsidian-Image-Round-Edges/README.md

 - **Undo/Redo**: Experimental undo/redo functionality in the modal
 - **Enhanced Settings**: Configure shadow and border defaults
 - **Bulk Processing**: Process all images in current subfolder or entire vault
+- **Referenced Image Detection**: Finds and processes images referenced in notes, not just physical files

 ## Requirements